Exceptional surgeries in 3-manifolds

 \begin{proof} Figure~\ref{fig:knotext}(a) shows a surgery description of a trivial $3$--strand tangle in the ball, along with an arc $k$ that has its endpoints on the tangle strands.
 Figure~\ref{fig:knotext}(b) shows the result of an isotopy in which the tangle is more obviously trivial at the expense of elongating the arc $k$.
 The double branched cover of this trivial $3$--strand tangle is a handlebody $H$ in which the arc $k$ lifts to a knot $K$.
 Figure~\ref{fig:knotext}(c),(d), and (e) illustrate the construction of the knot $K$ in the handlebody $H$.
 In (c), two caps with red dual arcs are attached to the $3$--strand tangle to form a trivial $1$--strand tangle in the ball.
 After straightening the strand in (d), the double branched cover is taken in (e).
 The two caps each lift to $2$--handles attached to $H$.
 The two red arcs in (e) are the co-cores of these two $2$--handles, so $H$ is obtained by drilling them out.
 For lifting the surgery description, note that a curve linking the branch locus once with surgery coefficient $1/2a$ lifts to a single curve with surgery coefficient $1/a$.
 Thus for each pair of integers $n,m$, we obtain a knot $K$ in a genus $2$ handlebody $H$.

 Figure~\ref{fig:knotext}(f) shows a surgery description of the double of $(H,K)$ across $\bdry H$, the link $K \cup \overline{K}$ in $H \cup \overline{H} = S^1 \times S^2 \# S^1 \times S^2$, obtained by mirroring Figure~\ref{fig:knotext}(e) and performing $0$ surgery on the components formed from the co-cores of the $2$--handles and their mirrors.
-A verified computation in SnapPy \cite{SnapPy} confirms that the complement of the link $K \cup \overline{K}$ in $S^1 \times S^2 \# S^1 \times S^2$ is hyperbolic for choices of $n,m \in \Z$ with $|n|$ and $|m|$ suitably large.
+The certificate for a verified computation in SnapPy \cite{SnapPy} confirms that the complement of the link $K \cup \overline{K}$ in $S^1 \times S^2 \# S^1 \times S^2$ is hyperbolic for choices of $n,m \in \Z$ with $|n|$ and $|m|$ suitably large.
+We provide that certificate as an ancillary file to this arxiv posting.
 (More specifically, a verified computation in SnapPy shows that after doing the two $0$-surgeries on the two red components in Figure~\ref{fig:knotext}(f), the resulting $6$--component link in $S^1 \times S^2 \# S^1 \times S^2$ has a hyperbolic complement.
 Then there is a constant $N$ such that the $2$--component link complement resulting from the surgeries on the green and purple components will be hyperbolic if both $|n|>N$ and $|m|>N$; see \cite[Lemma 5]{kojima1988isometry} or \cite[Theorem 3.1]{BHL2019jointly}.)
 Since the double has the reflective symmetry in which $\bdry H$ is the fixed set, it must be a totally geodesic surface.
 Hence $H-K$ must be a one-cusped anannular hyperbolic manifold in which $\bdry H$ is totally geodesic.

 In Figure~\ref{fig:knotext}(e) one observes that $K$ bounds a once-punctured Klein bottle $\Sigma$ in $H$ that is disjoint from the two curves of the surgery description.
 As such, Dehn surgery on $K$ in $H$ along the boundary slope $\sigma = \bdry \Sigma$ produces the manifold $H_K(\sigma)$ which contains the Klein bottle $\widehat{\Sigma}$ obtained by capping off $\Sigma$ with a meridional disk of the surgery.